mtaylor17/Alexa-Smart-Home/README.md

 # Alexa-Smart-Home
-Final Codes for Senior Design Project
+## Final Codes for Senior Design Project

-This repository contains all of the code for the Raspberry Pi and the Arduino.
+Please refer to Final Product Review for further information on project